Harry makes surprise appearance on Car S.O.S to send message to disabled veteran

 On Thursday, an episode of the National Geographic car renovation show saw former Lance Corporal Stephan Van Niekerk, 36, have his Jeep Grand Cherokee taken in for persistent mechanical problems.

-The former serviceman, from Taunton in Devon, joined 3rd Battalion, the Rifles, at the age of 21 before he was hit seven years later by an improvised explosive device.
+The former serviceman, from Taunton in Somerset, joined 3rd Battalion, the Rifles, at the age of 21 before he was hit seven years later by an improvised explosive device.

 After the vehicle restoration was shown to Mr Van Niekerk, Harry said in a video message: “Stephan, congratulations.
 I hope at this point you’re sitting in your brand new, or certainly what looks like a brand new Jeep.